 Pursuant to the Code of the City of Oswego, New York, Article III, § C3-01, of the City Charter, the Council at its January 1 meeting shall appoint a presiding officer or president whose duties shall be as follows:

 The Council President shall preside at Council meetings in the absence of the Mayor.

-The Council President shall present an annual legislative proposal, the parts of which he shall refer to the appropriate committee for review and presentation to the full Council during the ensuing year.
+Present an annual legislative proposal, the parts of which he shall refer to the appropriate committee for review and presentation to the full Council during the ensuing year.

 The Council President shall serve as an ex-officio member of all standing committees of the Council and shall chair discussions of the budget by the Common Council.

-The Council President shall see that the Mayor's charge to the Committee provided for in the Code of the City of Oswego, New York, Article IV, § C4-05, of the City Charter, is carried out, including the scheduling of regular meetings and the availability of minutes of those meetings.
+The Council President shall see that the Mayor's charge to the Committee provided for in the Code of the City of Oswego, New York, Article IV, § C4-05, of the City Charter is carried out including the scheduling of regular meetings and the availability of minutes of those meetings.

 The Council President shall receive additional compensation of $5,000 per year.

 The Council at its January 1 meeting shall elect a Council Vice President who shall immediately assume the duties of the Council President should the position of the Council President become vacant.